fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

   CH_*(S) = H_*(\mathrm{cl}\, S, \mathrm{mo}\, S)
 ```

 denote the *Conley index* of the isolated invariant set.
-The Conley index can be
+The Conley index can
-computed using the command `conley_index`.
-For example, for the three critical
+be computed using the command `conley_index`.
+For the three critical cells `F`,
-cells `F`, `DF`, and `DEF` one obtains the following Conley indices:
+`DF`, and `DEF` one obtains the following Conley indices:

 ```@example T1
 println(conley_index(sc, ["F"]))